miguelangelft/miguelangelft.github.io/_pages/cv.md

   * On 25/11/2013, the Rector decided to grant the student with the Award for Excellence in the Academical Course 2012/2013.

-**Vienna University of Technology**, Vienna (Austria)\
+**Vienna University of Technology**, Vienna (Austria), **February, 2013 - June, 2013**

-* Erasmus Exchange Program\
+* Erasmus Exchange Program

 * As part of the Bachelor’s Degree in Audiovisual System Engineering

 Honors and Awards
 =================

-Teaching Assistant Professor Certification, National Agency for Quality Assessment and Accreditation of Spain (ANECA), 2019
+* Teaching Assistant Professor Certification, National Agency for Quality Assessment and Accreditation of Spain (ANECA), 2019

-Grant from the Spanish Ministry of Education’s University Faculty Training (FPU) programme, 2013
+* Grant from the Spanish Ministry of Education’s University Faculty Training (FPU) programme, 2013

-Award for Excellence, Bachelor’s Degree in Audiovisual System Engineering, Carlos III University of Madrid, Academic Course 2012/2013
+* Award for Excellence, Bachelor’s Degree in Audiovisual System Engineering, Carlos III University of Madrid, Academic Course 2012/2013

-Excellence Award, Social Council of Carlos III University of Madrid, 2012
+* Excellence Award, Social Council of Carlos III University of Madrid, 2012

-Excellence Scholarship, Community of Madrid, Academic Course 2009/2010
+* Excellence Scholarship, Community of Madrid, Academic Course 2009/2010

-Award for Best University Entrance Records (Third Position), Polytechnic School of Carlos III University of Madrid, 2009
+* Award for Best University Entrance Records (9.74 (10-points grading scale), Third Position), Polytechnic School of Carlos III University of Madrid, 2009

 Academic Experience
 ===================

-[**Polytechnic School of Carlos III University of Madrid**]{}, Leganés, Madrid, Spain\
+**Polytechnic School of Carlos III University of Madrid**, Leganés, Madrid (Spain)

-Teaching Assistant\
+* Teaching Assistant, **October, 2018 - present**

-Multimedia Processing Group, Department of Signal Theory and Communications.
+  * Multimedia Processing Group, Department of Signal Theory and Communications.

-Subjects taught: Digital Image Processing (B.S. in Sound and Image Engineering, Summer Semester 2020), Electromagnetic Fields (B.S. in Sound and Image Engineering, Summer Semester 2020), Applications of Speech, Audio, Image and Video Processing (M.S. in Telecommunications Engineering, Winter Semester 2019), Linear Systems (B.S. in Telecommunication Technologies, Winter Semester 2019), Digital Image Processing (B.S. in Audiovisual System Engineering, Summer Semester 2019), Multimedia Information Processing (B.S. in Telecommunication Technologies, Winter Semester 2018).

-Research Assistant\
+* Research Assistant, **October, 2014 - September, 2018**

-Multimedia Processing Group, Department of Signal Theory and Communications.
+  * Multimedia Processing Group, Department of Signal Theory and Communications.

-Ph.D. student, doing the Ph.D. thesis “Hierarchical Representations for Spatio-Temporal Visual Attention Modeling and Understanding”.
+  * Ph.D. student, doing the Ph.D. thesis “Hierarchical Representations for Spatio-Temporal Visual Attention Modeling and Understanding”.

-Subjects taught: Digital Image Processing (B.S. in Audiovisual System Engineering, Summer Semester 2017-2018), Algorithms for Multimedia Information Management (B.S. in Audiovisual System Engineering, Summer Semester 2017), Multimedia (B.S. in Computer Science and Engineering, Winter Semester 2015), Linear Systems (B.S. in Telematics Engineering, B.S. in Communication System Engineering, Winter Semester 2015).

-Scholarship Holder\
+* Scholarship Holder, **September, 2013 - September, 2014**

-Multimedia Processing Group, Department of Signal Theory and Communications.
+  * Multimedia Processing Group, Department of Signal Theory and Communications.

-Scholarship holder, studying Master in Multimedia and Communications.
+  * Scholarship holder, studying Master in Multimedia and Communications.

-Subjects taught: Digital Image Processing (B.S. in Audiovisual System Engineering, Summer Semester 2014), Multimedia Information Processing (B.S. in Telecommunication Technologies, Winter Semester 2013).

-[**Purdue University**]{}, West Lafayette, Indiana, United States\
+**Purdue University**, West Lafayette, Indiana (United States), **August, 2016 - December, 2016**

-Visiting Research Scholar\
+  * Visiting Research Scholar

-Visual Perception Laboratory, Department of Psychological Sciences, under the supervision of [Dr. Zygmunt Pizlo](mailto:zpizlo@uci.edu).
+  * Visual Perception Laboratory, Department of Psychological Sciences, under the supervision of [Dr. Zygmunt Pizlo](mailto:zpizlo@uci.edu).

 Professional Experience